ComplianceCow/compliancecow-data-library/README.md

 ![N|Solid](https://partner.compliancecow.live/assets/images/cow/cowlogo2.png)

 # What is ComplianceCow?
-High level overview of how it works

-ComplianceCow automates controls testing for Security Compliance for applications running on cloud and kubernetes.If you are first time user, please do a quick read on the ComplianceCow operations below.
-If you already know or have no patience to read through :), please skip to the ComplianceCow Data Library section.

-The [ComplianceCow Integration](https://partner.compliancecow.live/ui/documentation) Document shall set the context and provide more details on the integration aspects.
+ComplianceCow automates controls testing for Security Compliance for applications running on cloud and kubernetes.
+If you are a first time user, please refer the [ComplianceCow Integration](https://partner.compliancecow.live/ui/documentation) Guide which shall set the context and provide a high level overview of how ComplianceCow works.

 # ComplianceCow Data Library